alimium/employment-optimization-problem/README.md

 \min z = \sum_{d\in D} \sum_{i\in Emp} (x_{i,d} \cdot w_i + x \prime_{i,d} \cdot w\prime_i)+ \sum_{d \in D} \sum_{g \in Job\space Groups} (y_{g,d}\cdot w_g + y\prime_{g,d}\cdot w\prime_g)\\
 ```

-> _The reason to have each individual current employee as a desicion variable is that their base wage is different and their work hours are not optimized.
+> _The reason to have each individual current employee as a desicion variable is that their base wage varies and their work hours are not optimized.
 Therefore, initially, the model optimizes the current employees' work hours and then uses the remaining demand to hire new employees._

 ### Constraints
-The model has fairly simple constraints as the supply and demand are equal and the demand is fixed.
+The model has fairly simple constraints as the supply and demand need to be equal and the demand is fixed.
 The constraints are defined as follows:

 ```math
 \begin{equation}